Thursday, March 31, 2022

 Attack Of The Killer Tomatoes?

-Hector vs The Mutant Vampire Tomatoes From Hell was released in 1993 by Pete Whitby of Jetpac fame (a superb conversion).
+Hector vs the Mutant Vampire Tomatoes From Hell was released in 1993 by Pete Whitby of Jetpac fame (a superb conversion).
 Of course, this is a platformer based loosely on the Space Panic genre and begins with a fascinating demoscene-like presentation I loved.
 Heck, it even has a scroller to read - what a great start.

 The monsters have various levels of AI.
 This means there are the thickos who are all too willing to fall into a gaping hole.
-Plus the the smarter ones who can jump and brandish weapons.
+Plus, the smarter ones who can jump and brandish weapons.
 What, you thought these privileges were yours alone?
 Don't expect them to remain helplessly trapped inside a dug hole - hurry!

 Actually, there's little need to hurry because there's no time limit.
 That's right, no time limit.
 Fabulous!!